Dance Sides 2022

 Learn to Irish dance in a fun and encouraging atmosphere, whilst making new friends and building confidence.
 We perform a mixture of group dances and solos in both soft shoes and hard shoes.

 Zlaten Klas are an enthusiastic Bulgarian folk dancing community in Bournemouth and welcome everyone who wants to try their magical way to relax, make friends and have fun.

-Spank the Planks were formed in 1988 and are based in Bournemouth, Dorset.
+Spank The Planks was formed in 1988 and is based in Bournemouth, Dorset.
 They specialise in Appalachian clog dancing which is a form of American folk dancing that originated in the Appalachian Mountains.
 The local people developed their own musical sound, playing mainly fiddles and banjos and complimenting the music with a percussive dancing style that used shuffles, taps and scuffs to keep time.
-The dancing was exciting – very fast and very loud – particularly exhilarating as it was usually done on wooden floors and verandahs.

 We will have a Longsword workshop in the early afternoon run by one of the members of Anonymous Morris.
 Time and location to be confirmed.